B.S. in Food & Nutrition

 Nutrition Science Option

-The nutrition science option is designed to prepare a student for health-related post-baccalaureate programs such as medical, dental, or graduate school, and includes coursework in chemistry, nutrition, physics, biology, and psychology.
-Although the nutrition science option provides a strong background for most professional schools, students much contact individual schools for specific post-baccalaureate entrance requirements.
+The Nutrition Science option is designed to prepare a student for health-related post-baccalaureate programs such as medical, dental, or graduate school, and includes coursework in chemistry, nutrition, physics, biology, and psychology.
+Although the nutrition science option provides a strong background for most professional schools, students must contact individual schools for specific post-baccalaureate entrance requirements.

 Freshman YearCredits